Guavus/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 Properties
 ----------

-**Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.
+**Reference Name:** This is a unique name used to identify this source for lineage, annotating metadata, so on.

-**Plugin Name:** Name of the JDBC plugin to use.
-This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+**Plugin Name:** This is the name of the JDBC plugin defined in the JSON file.

-**Plugin Type:** Type of the JDBC plugin to use.
-This is the value of the 'type' key defined in the JSON file for the JDBC plugin.
-Defaults to 'jdbc'.
+**Plugin Type:** This is the type of the JDBC plugin defined in the JSON file.
+The default value is to 'jdbc'.

-**Connection String:** JDBC connection string including database name.
+**Connection String:** This is the JDBC connection string including database name.
 (Macro-enabled)

 **Import Query:** The SELECT query to use to import data from the specified table.
 You can specify an arbitrary number of columns to import, or import all columns using \*.
 The Query should